Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 tonight (UK only).

 Premier League – Follow the Football match between Manchester United and Newcastle United live with Eurosport.
 The match starts at 02:00 on 27 December 2012.
 Our live coverage lets you follow all the key moments as they happen.

-Visit our detailed profiles for Manchester United and Newcastle United.
+Head-to-head: see historical stats and visit our detailed profiles for Manchester United vs Newcastle United.
 Get all the latest on Football: fixtures, results and tables.

 Don't forget you can watch highlights of this match, along with every Premier League game, from 00:01 tonight (UK only).